 How to Protect Against Ransomware With a 3-2-1-1 Strategy

-The same report found that company size didn’t matter.
-Ransomware attack percentages were pretty evenly spread, ranging from 58 percent for companies with under $10 million in revenues to 72 percent for companies with more than $5 billion in revenues.
+Company size doesn't matter.
+Ransomware attack percentages were evenly spread, ranging from 58 percent for companies with under $10 million in revenues to 72 percent for companies with more than $5 billion in revenues.

 With rampant ransomware resulting in potentially devastating financial impacts, you must do everything possible to prevent attacks.
-However, the 2023 Verizon Data Breach Investigations Report found that 74 percent of all breaches include the human element—errors, privilege misuse, stolen credentials, and social engineering, such as phishing and business email compromise.
+However, the 2024 Verizon Data Breach Investigations Report found that 68 percent of all breaches include a non-malicious human element—errors or falling victim to privilege misuse, stolen credentials, and social engineering, such as phishing and business email compromise.
 These types of vulnerabilities are challenging—if not impossible—to overcome.

 Unfortunately, many organizations still adhere to the outdated 3-2-1 backup rule, initially coined by photographer Peter Krogh in his book about digital asset management.
 That rule was a great start, but it’s no longer enough because hackers now target your backups.
 After all, they recognize that doing so makes it challenging, if not impossible, for you to recover.
 Once hackers breach your primary data or backups, they could have free rein to spread their attack across your systems.

-Protect Against Ransomware With the 3-2-1-1 Backup Rule
+Protect Against Ransomware With the 3-2-1-1 Backup Strategy

-Today, ransomware and data loss prevention demands a 3-2-1-1 backup strategy, an update to the 3-2-1 backup:
+Today, ransomware and data loss prevention demand an update to the 3-2-1 backup rule: the 3-2-1-1 backup strategy:

 3: Keep three copies of your data